Catharine Clark Gallery

-Established in 1991, the Catharine Clark Gallery presents the work of contemporary, living artists using a variety of media.
+The Catharine Clark Gallery was established in 1991 and presents the work of contemporary, living artists using a variety of media.
 The gallery is located in San Francisco’s Potrero Hill Neighborhood, at 248 Utah Street.
 The Catharine Clark Gallery is the only commercial gallery in San Francisco with an entire room dedicated to showcasing video projects.

 History

 The Catharine Clark Gallery opened in 1991 with a location in the Hayes Valley district of San Francisco.
 In 1995, the gallery moved from its original "hole in the wall" to a space at 49 Geary.
 In 2007, the gallery was moved to a location on nearby Minna Street.
 The new location placed the gallery close to the San Francisco Museum of Modern Art and the Museum of the African Diaspora.
 The move from Geary to Minna brought the gallery a larger, more consistent audience, as the gallery's change in location gave it greater independence from the numerous galleries at 49 Geary.
 With the demolition and on-going construction going on at the San Francisco MoMa next door, Clark decided to move her gallery once more, this time to 248 Utah Street in the Potrero Hill region of San Francisco.
 On September 7, 2013, the gallery opened its new location with an exhibition titled, "This is the Sound of Someone Losing the Plot," curated by Anthony Discenza.